fosterbarnes/TwitchYapBotInstaller-Rust/README.md

 ## How to install
 - Download and install the latest version of [Microsoft Visual C++ Redistributable](https://aka.ms/vs/17/release/vc_redist.x64.exe)
-- [Download the latest release](https://github.com/fosterbarnes/TwitchYapBotInstaller-Rust/releases/download/v5.0.0/Yap.Bot.Installer.v5.0.0.exe), run the installer, and follow the on screen instructions.
+- [Download the latest release](https://github.com/fosterbarnes/TwitchYapBotInstaller-Rust/releases/download/v5.0.0/Yap.Bot.Installer.v5.0.0.exe), run the installer, and follow the on screen instructions
+- After it's installed, run the shortcut from your desktop or start menu app list.
 Happy yappin'

 ## How it works
 - Train Yap Bot by just typing in chat.
 All chatter's messages will be added to the database